Partnering for habitat and culture at Bruce Vento Nature Sanctuary

 - Purple coneflower — a prairie species used as an antiseptic to treat bites and sores and to stimulate the immune system; it also benefits butterflies, especially skippers

 - Prairie rose — a wildflower used for teas and other herbal medicines that also attracts bumblebees

-- Swamp and showy milkweed — a wildflower whose roots can treat asthma, rheumatism and other ailments, and a host plant for monarch butterflies and a great late-season pollen source for bees
+- Swamp and showy milkweed — wildflowers whose roots can treat asthma, rheumatism and other ailments, host plants for monarch butterflies and great late-season pollen sources for bees

 In addition to adjusting the plant mix, we'll prioritize culturally important restoration practices such as prescribed burns.
 And because cottonwood is a culturally sacred species, we'll also be planting a new cottonwood tree into the forested area for any removed from a restored prairie area.